-The provided coordinate refers to core of the La Spezia harbor, and all the modeled red team's

-- vehicles should move from its initial position to coordinate 150, 125 and 0 of x, y and z-axis, correspondently.
-To promote this approach, the initial type action of the vehicle should GOTO, - 6 following by the correspondent final coordinate.
+The provided coordinate refers to core of the La Spezia harbor, and all the modeled red team's vehicles should move from its initial position to coordinate 150, 125 and 0 of x, y and z-axis, correspondently.
+To promote this approach, the initial type action of the vehicle should GOTO,

-5.2.2 Simulation
+6.2.2 Simulation

-- When the simulation starts, all the vehicles are placed like Figure 5.6, and all of them have different types of speeds associated.
-So, the first feedback of the simulation process it the different - type of displacement through the environment, and the different paths that were taken to reach the final location, as can be seen from Figure 5.8.

-The next analysis that should be made is the capture of strike vehicles when a defense vehicle perceives from its defined radius, and entrance of strike agents in the protected zone.
-As can be seen from Figure 5.9, some of the strike vehicles were captured by the defense vehicles placed in the entrance of the harbor's protected zone, and a single strike vehicle entered in the protected zone.
+- When the simulation starts, all the vehicles are placed like Figure 6.6, and all of them have different types of speeds associated.
+So, the first feedback of the simulation process it the different - type of displacement through the environment, and the different paths that were taken to reach the final location, as can be seen from Figure 6.8. - The next analysis that should be made is the capture of strike vehicles when a defense vehicle perceives from its defined radius, and entrance of strike agents in the protected zone.
+As can be - 16 seen from Figure 6.9, some of the strike vehicles were captured by the defense vehicles placed in the entrance of the harbor's protected zone, and a single strike vehicle entered in the protected - zone.
 All these events will contribute for the final validation of simulation's output.